perl6/problem_solver_tutorial/chapter/text0.md

 -----------------------------

 The big banner of Perl was always TIMTOWDTI: There Is More Than One Way To Do It!
-This means that Larry Wall is smart enough to realize, that he is not smart enough to make all decisions for you in advance and that providing choice is a good thing.
+This means that Larry Wall was smart enough to realize, that it is impossible to forsee all situations you may encounter.
+Therefore providing choice is a good thing.
 But good choices are based on lots of thought and/or experience.
-That means: you as a person and your views are taken seriously.
+That means: your views are taken seriously.
 You get treated as an adult.
-But sometimes you have to be an adult (programming wise) to use Perls enormous power wisely.
+But sometimes you have to mature (programming wise) to use Perls enormous power wisely.

-One way Perl 6 differs greatly from Perl 5: it supplies better training wheels.
+One way Perl 6 differs greatly from Perl 5: it has better training wheels.
-Meaning: the usual matters are straight forward.
-Even the second slogan was also always: "Keep easy stuff easy" - a lot of improvements were done in this field.
-On one hand in requiring less knowledge and fumbling for some common operations.
+Even the second slogan went already: "Keep the easy stuff easy" - a lot of improvements were done in this field.
+Every day matters require less knowledge and fumbling and the necessary commands are named very straight forward.
-On the other hand in delivering an outrageously unsuspicious syntax and keeping our perlish specialties as the other option in the backyard (TIMTOWTDI).
+Special cases were eliminated ruthlessly and replaced with recurring principles.

 However the full sentence goes: "Keep the easy stuff easy and hard possible."
+All the heavy weapons are still there and some new, more powerful ones.
+It includes full access to the internals to mold Perl 6 into whatever can imagine.
+As a safeguard many of these possibilities need some extra wording and a syntax, that is signaling its harmful potential.

 ----